 As can be expected, the more upscale the property the higher the rental price.
 Rent on a two-or-three-bedroom home with two bathrooms start at $1,000.
 Condos rent for around $1,200.
 Homes in gated communities and expat areas will be more.
 Rent on a small one-bedroom, one-bathroom apartment is $500 and up.
 Prices are affected by location, and whether it is a gated community or considered an expat rental.
 Lower cost rentals are harder to find and will be more Panamanian in style.

-Keep in mind during high season, November through April, in Boquete, prices for rentals will be more due to demand.
+Keep in mind that during high season in Boquete, November through April, prices for rentals will be higher due to demand.